giuliodondi/kOS-ShuttleEntrySim/README.md

 A legacy branch with the old KSP 1.8-1.9 version is still present, it lacks some kOS PID-loop settings that make control much smoother and also a number of micro-features I added since.

 The scripts are designed to provide deorbit and reentry guidance for the Space Shuttle System in RSS/Realism Overhaul.
 The script was originally engineered for DECQ's Shuttle.
 Support was added for different spacecraft by means of configuration files in the **Scripts/Shuttle_entrysim/VESSELS** directory.
-Bear in mind the scripts are mainly calibrated for the DECQ Shuttle, specifically my own fork for it with custom aero configs.
+**Bear in mind the script is calibrated for the DECQ Shuttle, specifically my own fork for it with custom aero configs.**

-This code is provided as is, it is not the most elegant or efficient way to implement this functionality and it is not as robust as I'd like, meaning your mileage will vary depending on how you set everything up.
+This code is provided as is, it is not the most elegant or efficient way to implement this functionality and it is not robust to any possible situation, meaning your mileage will vary depending on how you set everything up.
 Even I occasionally see some surprises

 I encourage bug reports or improvement suggestions, although I make no promise to act on them promptly or ever.
 I will not be available around the clock to help you get it working, I do not have the time unfortunately.